ismrm-iberian/ismrm-iberian.github.io/_posts/2022-05-19-AdiosAmigoSebastianCerdan.md

 Sebastián worked at the forefront of biomedical applications of MR for over 40 years, carrying out his research in the United States (University of Pennsylvania, 1980-1984), Switzerland (University of Basel, 1986-1988), and Spain (Spanish National Research Council, 1989-2022).
 Among his most significant contributions, Sebastián pioneered the field of neuro-glial metabolic coupling using innovative heteronuclear NMR methods, and served as President of the ESMRMB (1996-2000; 2004-2010).

 It was an honor having him as first keynote speaker of our very first annual meeting last year.
-A remarkable journey through his scientific career, with several take-home messages that we invite you to watch again (ISMRM link available soon).
+A remarkable journey through his scientific career with several take-home messages (you can find some of them [here](https://ismrm-iberian.eu/2021/07/08/annual_meeting_recap.html)).

 Sebastián Cerdán leaves an extensive and important legacy, with great scientists and technicians trained in numerous centers in Spain and other European countries.